-- Select VPN.
-If you see your VPN as available, delete it.
+- If you see your VPN as available, delete it.

-After the complete uninstall, you can then install the VPN client on your Windows 10 PC afterwards.
+After the complete uninstall, you can then install the VPN client on your Windows 10 PC afterward.
 Meanwhile, we do recommend that you install the latest VPN client version on your PC.

-Moreover, latest Windows updates improve your PC’s security, performance, and operations.
-Hence, we recommend that you install latest Windows updates.
+Moreover, the latest Windows updates improve your PC’s security, performance, and operations.
+Hence, we recommend that you install the latest Windows updates.